 Time away from studies

-If you are not registered in your program of study because you are Required to Discontinue, please come talk to ISSAC to discuss the immigration implications this may have and to access or be referred to supports and resources you may need.
+⇒ Act fast - talk to ISSAC as soon as possible to discuss the immigration implications this may have and to access or be referred to supports and resources you may need ⇐

 If you are an undergraduate international student and are not registered/enrolled in your program of study because of a compassionate, parental, medical, or any other reason, speak to an International Education Officer at ISSAC to enquire about the Designated Learning Institution (DLI) Authorized Leave Request for Undergraduate International Students.